peterantypas/maiana/latest/CAD/Board-7.0/README.md

 - The 10000uF supercapacitor is back as an option in case transmission currents cause too much voltage drop at the input
 - There are explicit signals to control status LEDs (GNSS, RX, TX)

 There are two assembly variants, with and without the supercap.
-Firmware will support either without any special considerations, as it enforces a 5 second minimum interval between consecutive transmissions, which is more than enough to recharge a depleted supercap.
+Firmware will support either without any special considerations, as it enforces a 5 second minimum interval between consecutive transmissions.
+This is more than enough to recharge a depleted supercap.

 The control circuit is designed to fit inside a Hammond 1551KFLGY case (with appropriate cutouts).
 It features a single on/off button as well as a "TX on/off" slider switch.
 Control logic is implemented in a customized GreenPAK mixed signal IC (SLG46537V):